kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 It is now getting pretty close (with a pretty small 55kb model).

 We have greatly improved our model over the course of this post.
-We have gone from having an 65% accuracy, to a 96% accuracy.
+We have gone from having 65% accuracy, to 96% accuracy.

-We have learned how to add more features, improve the labeling, clean up the data, and also balence the none label in a more accurate way.
+We have learned how to add more features, improve the labeling, clean up the data, and also balance the none label in a more accurate way.